Coniology: Earth

 Dust in Earth's atmosphere comes from both natural and anthropogenic causes.
 The process of which dust enters Earth's atmosphere naturally can be attributed to the Aeolian process where winds erode Earth's surface and consequently carry particles from the ground into the atmosphere via suspension, whereas anthropogenic dust may be due to human activities such as farming and creating air pollutants.
 The solid dust particulates and atmospheric moisture combined are suspended in the air which are both natural and anthropogenic are referred to as aerosols.
 The Sahara Desert is one of the biggest contributors in the creation of atmospheric dust as the winds carry and deposit dust and particulates across the planet.

 The effect dust has on living organisms is both observed positively and negatively.
 The dust that is carried by wind from the Sahara desert can travel as far as the Caribbean and South America.
 This dust carries nutrients which further supports the ecosystems in the Caribbean, and those on the South American continent.
-Furthermore, nutrients in dust can carried by winds which reach all across the globe.
+Furthermore, nutrients in dust can be carried by winds which reach all across the globe.
 On the other hand, dust can also be more harmful for an ecosystem depending on what it carries.
 Research conducted by the senior geologist at the U.S. Geological Survey Center for Coastal Geology, Gene Shinn, revealed a correlation of decline in coral reefs with increased harmful pathogens to coral transported by dust from the Sahara to the Caribbean, coupled with an increasing global ocean temperature.

 Atmospheric dust, both natural and anthropogenic, has also been shown to affect humans.
 One of the biggest contributing factors that the effect atmospheric dust has on humans is health, more specifically respiratory health.
 Barbados and Trinidad have seen a rise in asthma in their population and one of the speculated causes is an influx of dust being carried over the Atlantic from the Sahara desert.
 Certain particulates, or particulate matter PM have led to health issues among humans such as lung disease and cardiovascular disease.